While it doesn’t have the reputation of Paris or Rome, Washington, D.C. is a city where romance can truly blossom.

 They also periodically highlight “hidden gems,” or neighborhoods that even some locals never get around to exploring!

-Getting In: Washington Walking Tours admission is available on the Washington DC Explorer Pass.
+Getting In: Washington Walking Tours admission is available on the Go Washington DC pass.

 Indulge in a Romantic Dinner

 There are too many delicious and inventive restaurants in Washington, D.C. to even address a fraction of your dining options, but rest assured, you can find some of the most romantic restaurants in the world in this capital city.

 If you’re looking for Italian, try Georgetown’s Filomena – their décor is truly lovely, especially during the holidays, and it makes for the perfect intimate setting.

 Prefer some classic southern cooking?
 Georgia Brown’s in the Farragut area is elegant and classic with a funky twist.

 If you prefer something new and trendy, then head to the revitalized Shaw area, which is chock full of pop ups, wine bars, small plates joints, and much more.

 Other great neighborhoods to explore for romantic dining options include the Penn Quarter, Dupont Circle, and Chinatown.
 Just remember to make reservations!

 Attend a Show